Dishoom

 Details: Bottomless booze?
 No | Set menu?
 No | Bookable?
 Yes

-Timings (Notting Hill): Daily from 12pm
+Timings (Notting Hill): Weekends from 11am

 Peggy Jean | Richmond